Skip to main content

 World Class

-Requires mature TPM, standardized work, and sustained discipline across all three factors.
+Mature TPM, standardized work, sustained discipline

 65–85%